hiimzackjones/hiimzackjones.github.io/_posts/2017-10-16-Linux-Portfolio-v0.md

 date: 2017-10-16 12:32:00 -0400
 categories: Linux
 ---

+This document is a ongoing document where I will be adding Portfolio items for ITE221.
+I may have ugly drafty things on this page.
+I'll update the date on the page each time there is an update.
 ## What is linux?

 Linux is a unix based operating system that was developed during the 90s and is made up of many different versions and distributions for various needs ranging from Retail Point of Sale systems to GPS systems, cell phone operating systems, and even hacking tools.
 Linux is known for having particular features like: